Anaminus/rbxmk/rbxmk/doc/USAGE.md

 Consider the RBXL file format.
 Files of this format contain information used to reconstruct the instances that make up a place or model.
-Such files are static: they contain only data, but are difficult to manipulate in place.
+Such files are static: they contain only data, but are difficult to manipulate in-place.
 Instances in rbxmk are like this, except that they are also interactive: the user can freely modify data and move it around.